Carlito Olivero

-Carlos Emmanuel Olivero (born February 22, 1989), better known as Carlito Olivero, is an American singer and actor of Puerto Rican and Mexican descent.
+Carlos Emmanuel Olivero (born July 16, 1989), known professionally as Carlito Olivero, is an American singer and actor of Puerto Rican and Mexican descent.
 From 2007 to 2009, he was part of the Latin boy band Menudo after taking part in MTV's Making Menudo.
 Moving to Los Angeles in 2009, he appeared in various singing and acting events and in 2012 appeared in the film We the Party directed by Mario Van Peebles.
-In 2013, he auditioned for season 3 of the American singing competition series The X Factor and finished 3rd in the competition.
+In 2013, he auditioned for season 3 of the American singing competition series The X Factor and was the last contestant eliminated in the competition.
 He was mentored by Paulina Rubio.

-Beginnings
+Early life

 Olivero was born and raised in Chicago, to a father from Puerto Rico and a mother from Mexico.
 He started singing very early, after his parents bought him a karaoke machine, and he sang along with it.
 His father and his aunt were break dancers.
 From grade one onwards, he started taking part in competitions singing mainly Elvis Presley, 'NSYNC and B2K songs.